Winterville Animal Clinic

 Starla has been working in the field of veterinary medicine since she was 16 years old and started working with Dr. Henry "Doc Henry" Brubaker, long before Winterville Animal Clinic even existed!
 Through the years Starla gained her Associates degree in Animal Science and later studied to become a Registered Veterinary Technician.

 From managing the books, sorting out scheduling and making sure everything runs smoothly behind the scenes, there is really nothing that Starla can't do.
-Full time practice management doesn't leave her much time to use her technician skills, but she is still the first to be called for a complicated dental surgery (her favorite!) or to help out with a particularly challenging blood draw or catheterization.
 She is also always willing to help our younger RVTs as they work on their newfound skills.

-Starla has been married to her wonderful husband, Dwight, for 28 years.
-They have 3 children who they adore: 30-year-old Caleb (along with precious grandson, Mickey), 25-year-old Macy, and 24-year-old Mylane.
-The family is rounded out by their 3 dogs, 2 barn cats, 25 free range chickens and 20 goats!
+Starla has been married to her wonderful husband, Dwight.
+They have 3 children who they adore The family is rounded out by their dogs, cats, goats and chickens.

 When not working at Winterville Animal Clinic, Starla loves spending time with her family.
 She enjoys going to farm auctions and touring old farm houses with her husband.
-They are currently renovating their house in a vintage farm style!
 She also enjoys weekend getaways with her mom and aunt, who are her best friends.

 Starla puts her whole heart into her work at Winterville Animal Clinic and considers her employees and clients her extended family.
-Starla's office seems to be a revolving door of employees getting advice and pep talks from this pro in the field of veterinary medicine.
-Of Winterville's clients Starla says, "I hold my clients and their pets best interests at heart.
+Starla says, "I hold my clients and their pets best interests at heart.
 I love my job, and try to treat each client as I would family."

 Tonya Phillips - Senior Veterinary Assistant and Pharmacy Manager